duckietown/docs-software_reference/book/software_reference/80_caffe_tensorflow/80_caffe_tensorflow.md

-# How to install Caffe and Tensorflow on the Duckiebot {#caffe-tensorflow-install status=beta}
+# How to install Caffe and Tensorflow on the Duckiebot {#caffe-tensorflow-install status=ready}

 Caffe and TensorFlow are popular deep learning libraries, and are supported by the Intel Neural Computing Stick (NCS).